-Patient Access Consent Form: completion of this consent form will allow you to have part access to your records until your medical records have been checked and then you will have access as stated in the FAQ, please note this process may take a while, please be patient - online access for patients age 13 and over.
+Consent Form: completion of this consent form will allow you to have part access to your records until your medical records have been checked and then you will have access as stated in the FAQ, please note this process may take a while for your medical information to be reviewed, please be patient - online access for patients age 13 and over.

 There are a lot of places where people can learn how to use the internet.
 Many are provided by local authorities, colleges and charities.
 A good place to start is the local library, but there are many other places to learn for free, such as:

 Age UK helps older people get online.
 For more information and to find your local Age UK centre please go to www.ageuk.org.uk or call the Age UK advice line on 0800 169 2081.

 UK online centres which help people learn how to use the internet and manage their health online.
 For more information and to find your nearest local venue, please go to www.learnmyway.com

 Good Things Foundation in partnership with NHS Digital is running a programme to ensure people have the skills they need to access relevant health information and services online.
 For more information please go to www.goodthingsfoundation.org